Priyansusahoo/priyansusahoo/README.md

 • 🌱 Regarding studies; learning JAVA, DSA, WebSite development from Udemy, YouTube, and various Documentations.

-• 🔥👨‍💻 Also learning; one of many tools in DevOps(Docker).
+• 🔥👨‍💻 Also learning: Docker, Linux.

 • 🏫 Currently a Computer Science & IT Undergraduate, will Graduate in 2023

-• 🥅 2021-22 Goals:  💻 Know More about DevOps & Open-Source.
+• 🥅 2021-22 Goals:  💻 Know More about DevOps & contribute to Open-Source.